-It’s critical to hire a reputable custom swimming pool builder, especially when so much money is on the line.
-To help you find and hire a reliable Utah pool builder, we’ve put together this short guide on what to ask your swimming pool contractor and what to look out for.
+Hiring a reputable custom swimming pool builder is critical, especially when so much money is on the line.
+To help you find and hire a reliable Utah pool builder, we’ve compiled this short guide on what to ask your swimming pool contractor and what to look out for.

-Before you sign a contract with a Utah swimming pool contractor, assess the swimming pool builder’s reputation and determine whether they are a good fit for you.
+Before signing a contract with a Utah swimming pool contractor, assess the pool builder’s reputation and determine whether they fit you well.

 Here’s a list of the questions you should ask your swimming pool builder:

 How Many Pools Do You Install Per Year?

 Did you know nearly half of all swimming pool contractors go out of business in under five years?
 Often, they leave pools unfinished and don’t finish contracts.
 You don’t want to be one of those unfortunate unfinished jobs.
 Find a swimming pool builder with years of experience who can prove their stability.
 Asking how many pools they install yearly will give you an idea of their experience and whether they are referred often to by happy customers.
 But another important part of this question is to ask how many swimming pools they install that are the same type as the swimming pool you want.
 Some swimming pool contractors specialize in fiberglass pools, while others may specialize in concrete or granite pools.
 You want to ensure that your contractor isn’t doing a one-off job on your pool construction by installing a pool they aren’t really familiar with.
 This question leads to the next question.

 Call at least three previous clients and ask a series of questions.
 Your swimming pool contractor should be able to provide a large list of satisfied customers.
 If you have a swimming pool contractor who states they have “hundreds of happy customers” but can’t give you three references from satisfied customers, you probably don’t want to hire them.
 Either they are exaggerating their experience, or they do shoddy work.